-In this article, let’s take a closer look at what allergens are, the different types of allergies they cause, and how an air purifier can help you against the annoying symptoms.
+In this article, let’s take a closer look at what allergens are, the different types of allergies they cause, and how an air purifier for allergies can help you against the annoying symptoms.

 What are allergens?

 The small and sometimes invisible allergens in the air are called inhalant allergens and are known to make life difficult for allergy sufferers by triggering various respiratory symptoms.
 Sources of these inhalation allergens are found indoors all year round due to house dust mites, pets or moulds.
 However, a larger proportion of affected people suffer from the seasonal occurrence of pollen, which mainly occurs between March and July.